OscarLP1/OscarLP1/README.md

 ### Hi there 👋
 🌱 I’m currently learning SQL database and data structures.
-I'm looking to have the necessary skills to start working as a web developer using spring boot, java and SQL.
+I'm looking to have the necessary skills to start working as a web developer

 <!--